Compute

 • Story focuses on value and needs to be completed in a sprint.
 The completion must comply with the INVEST principle and usually takes several days.
 Story is more of a noun.
 For example, bonus point management as a story can be described as follows: As an administrator, I can manage bonus points of members to provide different value-added services based on consumption levels.

 • Task focuses on value realization.
 Story functions are implemented based on tasks.
-Task completion usually takes 1 to 8 hours.
-Task is more of an action.
+A task is more of an action that usually takes one to eight hours.
 For example, bonus point management as a story needs to be implemented through service logic development, bonus point rule design, and bonus point database design.
 These are tasks, as shown in Figure 6.

 Figure 6 Breaking down stories into tasks